GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/cas.md

 Shibboleth supports most of the [CAS protocol v2 specification](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html), including attribute release and CAS proxy support.

+!!!
+Note
     CAS should *only* be used if there are legacy applications which only support CAS.
 Otherwise, all new SSO development should use [OpenID Connect](../admin-guide/openid-connect.md).

 ## Key CAS server's endpoints